vezznay123/boots-docs/docs/product/product content management/article content/meta data/content-hubs-page-title-fields.md

-# page title fields for content hubs
+# Page Title Fields for Content Hubs

 **Priority:** High

-    **Overview:**
+## Overview
-    Page titles are crucial for SEO and user engagement.
-This feature provides a dedicated field for content editors to input custom page titles.
+Page titles are a critical element of SEO and user engagement, serving as the first impression in search engine results and browser tabs.
+This feature provides a dedicated and intuitive field within the CMS for content editors to input and manage custom page titles, ensuring optimal performance and relevance for article pages in the Content Hubs.

-    **Implementation Requirements:**
+## Implementation Requirements

-    1. **Page Title Field:**
+### 1. **Page Title Field in CMS:**
-       - Provide a field within the content editor for entering page titles.
+- Provide a dedicated field within the content editor interface to input custom page titles for article pages.
+- Display the current character count dynamically as the editor types to ensure compliance with SEO guidelines.

-    2. **UI Indication:**
+### 2. **UI Indication and Validation:**
-       - Clearly indicate when a title is set or not.
+- Clearly indicate when a page title has been set or is missing through visual cues (e.g., checkmarks or warning icons).

-    **SEO Considerations:**
+- Implement character count limits (e.g., 60-70 characters) with a warning if the limit is exceeded.
+- Validate that the title field is not left blank before publishing.

+### 3. **Default Title Logic:**
+- Automatically generate a default page title using a predefined formula when the field is left blank.
+  - Formula Example: `{Article Name} | {Content Hub Name} | Boots {Locale}`
+  - Example Output: "Nutrition Tips | Health Hub | Boots UK"
+- Allow editors to override the default title with custom inputs for greater flexibility.

+## SEO Considerations
-    - Enforce a reasonable character limit for page titles (e.g., 60-70 characters).
+- Enforce a character limit of 60-70 characters to prevent truncation in search engine results.

-    **Best Practices:**
+- Encourage the use of primary keywords near the beginning of the title for optimal relevance.
+- Avoid duplication of titles across different pages to minimise SEO cannibalisation.

+## Best Practices
-    - Use keywords strategically in page titles.
+- Use strategic keywords in page titles to boost search rankings.
-    - Ensure titles are descriptive and relevant.
+- Ensure titles are descriptive, engaging, and directly relevant to the page content.
-    - Regularly review and update titles for SEO.
+- Regularly audit and update page titles to reflect evolving SEO trends and user behaviour.

-    **Benefits:**

-    - Improves SEO with relevant and descriptive titles.
+## Benefits
+- Enhances SEO by optimising page titles for search engines.
-    - Increases user engagement with tailored titles.
+- Increases user engagement with relevant, tailored, and compelling titles.
-    - Provides flexibility for content editors to customize titles.
+- Provides content editors with the flexibility to customise or rely on automated title generation.

-    **Conclusion:**
-    Custom page titles are vital for enhancing SEO and user engagement, offering control over how pages are presented.
+## Conclusion
+A robust CMS title tag population feature is vital for improving SEO and user engagement.
+By providing intuitive tools for managing page titles and adhering to SEO best practices, this feature ensures that article pages within the Content Hubs maximise their visibility and relevance.